-MCC serves a region referred to as the MCC Four County Service Area in Nebraska.4 Since the college was first established, it has been serving the MCC Four County Service Area by enhancing the workforce, providing local residents with easy access to higher education opportunities, and
+MCC serves a region referred to as the MCC Four County Service Area in Nebraska.4 Since the college was first established, it has been serving the MCC Four County Service Area by enhancing the workforce, providing local residents with easy access to higher education opportunities, and preparing students for highly-skilled, technical professions.

-4 The following counties comprise the MCC Four County Service Area: Dodge, Douglas, Sarpy, and Washington. preparing students for highly-skilled, technical professions.
 Table 1.5 summarizes the breakdown of the regional economy by major industrial sector, with details on labor and non-labor income.
 Labor income refers to wages, salaries, and proprietors' income.
 Non-labor income refers to profits, rents, and other forms of investment income.
 Together, labor and non-labor income comprise the region's total income, which can also be considered as the region's gross regional product (GRP).

-As shown in Table 1.5, the total income, or GRP, of the MCC Four County Service Area is approximately \$52.3 billion, equal to the sum of labor income (\$30 billion) and nonlabor income (\$22.2 billion).
+As shown in Table 1.5, the total income, or GRP, of the MCC Four County Service Area is approximately \$52.3 billion, equal to the sum of labor income (\$30 billion) and non-labor income (\$22.2 billion).
 In Chapter 2, we use the total added income as the measure of the relative impacts of the college on the regional economy.